Vishal3698/Vishal3698/README.md

 ## 📚 Projects
 **[1.
 Gantry Perfomance Analysis and Reports Generation](https://github.com/Vishal3698/Gantry_Perfomance_Reports_2023/blob/main/README.md)**
 -	An overhead gantry system was installed in a distribution centre of a bakery to store products from bakery and retrieve it as per the sales orders
-- As per the request of stakeholders, I anlaysed machine's store/retrieve data to find out the rate of infeeding the products into the Gantry storage vs the rate of retrieving sales orders from it
+-	As per the request of stakeholders, I analysed machine's store/retrieve data to find out the rate of infeeding the products into the Gantry storage vs the rate of retrieving sales orders from it
-- I also analysed machine's perfomance to find out most common problems, uncovered some trends and analysed them even further to improve the perfomance
+-	I also analysed machine's performance to find out most common problems, uncovered some trends and analysed them even further to improve the performance

 **Tools Used:**
 - Data Cleaning: Excel, Python